Healing, Growing, & Living

 As you begin to live again without my assistance, you should be able to revisit your accomplishments made during your time in therapy.
 Healing and growing through your therapy process should give you the freedom to continue to explore new, beneficial ways to cope with life's issues and to begin to fully experience life!

-Dr. Cook is a therapist and provider who specializes in the treatment of depression and anxiety in the Anaheim and Riverside areas (near Cal State Fullerton).
+I am a therapist and provider who specializes in the treatment of depression and anxiety.
+My office is located in the city of Anaheim (near Cal State Fullerton).
 I provide treatment via teletherapy, throughout the state of California.
 I accept the following insurances:

-Dr. Cook offers individual therapy and psychological testing services for adult residents of Orange County (Anaheim, Fullerton, Brea, Yorba Linda, La Habra); Riverside County (Riverside, Corona, Moreno Valley, Murietta, Perris, Temecula); and San Bernardino County (Upland, Montclair, Ontario, Rancho Cucamonga, Fontana, Chino Hills, Loma Linda).
+Dr. Cook offers teletherapy services for adult residents of Orange County (Anaheim, Fullerton, Brea, Yorba Linda, La Habra, Irvine, Orange, Newport Beach, Westminster, Fountain Valley) and throughout the state of California.
 Psychoeducation and other mental health information is provided at appointments to assist clients as they progress through the stages of their therapy.
 The links and information presented on this website are for informational purposes only.
 They are not meant to be used to diagnose any particular condition or disorder.
 The information presented here is also not meant to replace the professional opinion and advice of your physician.
 If you are experiencing any of the symptoms discussed and you are in need of immediate assistance, please call 911 or visit the emergency room of your local hospital.

 Copyright © 2012-2021 Chyneitha Cook, Psy.D.
 All rights reserved.